Since 1997, the "Lead Counsel Verified" status has been granted to attorneys who possess:

 Why Do I Need A Local Lawyer?

 When you select an attorney to handle your legal matter, location is about more than convenience or the ease of a shorter driving time to an office location.
-A lawyer who is located near you and handles cases involving bankruptcy in Denver will also be able to provide information that you can trust is correct because it comes from someone who has dealt with these types of issues in your location before.
+A lawyer who is located near you and handles cases involving wage and hour in Denver will also be able to provide information that you can trust is correct because it comes from someone who has dealt with these types of issues in your location before.

 - If necessary, is it more appropriate to handle your matter in Colorado court or federal court?